sabiland/CGFloatGenericRotator/README.md

 }
 ```

-Example of usage (ColorRotator) how to get super-random color-transitions one after another
+Example of usage (ColorRotator) how to get super-random colors (transitions) one after another

 ```swift